Blaxzter/fastapi-vue-fullstack-template/SECURITY.md

 ## Reporting a Vulnerability

-If you think you found a vulnerability, and even if you are not sure about it, please report it right away by sending an email to: security@tiangolo.com.
+If you think you found a vulnerability, and even if you are not sure about it, please report it right away by creating a security issue at: https://github.com/Blaxzter/fastapi-vue-fullstack-template/issues

 Please try to be as explicit as possible, describing all the steps and example code to reproduce the security issue.
+When creating the issue, please label it with "security" and mark it as confidential if the platform supports it.

-I (the author, [@tiangolo](https://twitter.com/tiangolo)) will review it thoroughly and get back to you.
+I ([@Blaxzter](https://github.com/Blaxzter)) will review it thoroughly and get back to you.

 ## Public Discussions